rrooggiieerr/xyscreens.py/README.md

 See the documentation of your specific device on how to wire yours correctly.

+## Protocol
 This are the protocol details:\
 2400 baud 8N1\
-up command  : 0xFF 0xAA 0xEE 0xEE 0xDD\
+Up command  : 0xFF 0xAA 0xEE 0xEE 0xDD\
-down command: 0xFF 0xAA 0xEE 0xEE 0xEE\
+Down command: 0xFF 0xAA 0xEE 0xEE 0xEE\
-stop command: 0xFF 0xAA 0xEE 0xEE 0xCC
+Stop command: 0xFF 0xAA 0xEE 0xEE 0xCC

-Known to work:\
+## Known to work:
-iVisions Electro M Series
+* iVisions Electro M Series

-Not tested but uses the same protocol according to the documentation:\
+Not tested but uses the same protocol according to the documentation:
-iVisions Electro L/XL/Pro/HD Series\
+* iVisions Electro L/XL/Pro/HD Series
-iVisions PL Series projector lift\
+* iVisions PL Series projector lift
-Elite Screens\
+* Elite Screens
-KIMEX\
+* KIMEX
-DELUXX
+* DELUXX

 Please let me know if your projector screen or projector lift works with this library so I can improve the overview of supported devices.

-# Installation
+## Installation
 You can install the Python XY Screens library using the Python package manager PIP:\
 `pip3 install xyscreens`

-# xyscreens CLI
+## xyscreens CLI
 You can use the Python XY Screens library directly from the command line to move your screen up or down or to stop the screen using the follwoing syntax: